 An attorney also knows the process for building a case and the time limits for getting everything filed.
 They will make sure you don’t miss any deadlines so that you get the best possible settlement for your claim.

-Hamilton County property owners typically use three defenses to avoid liability:
+Property owners typically use three defenses to avoid liability:

 1. Open and Obvious Doctrine

 This simply means that the danger was “open and obvious” and should have been avoided by the victim.
 However, the state of Indiana does not accept this doctrine as the determining defense in premises liability lawsuits.
 Instead, the state’s comparative fault and assumption of risk laws cover these situations.

 2. Assumption of Risk

 Under the state’s comparative fault laws, victims of slip and fall accidents cannot recover compensation if they are deemed liable for more than 50%.
 Also, those who are a percentage at fault can receive compensation at a reduced rate that is equivalent to their degree of liability.

 For example, if you are found 25% at fault for the slip and fall accident and you are awarded $100,000, you will receive $75,000.
 The 25% liability is subtracted from the final amount of compensation.